 Ned Farman, of Old Lyme, is a founding member of ACLU-CT’s Southeast chapter.
 He taught history in independent schools for 40 years; has received several awards from the National Endowment for the Humanities; conducted field research in Asia, Eastern Europe, and the Middle East; and has been active in human rights and anti-war campaigns since the early 1960’s.
 He serves on the boards of the Connecticut Fulbright Association, Camp Hazen YMCA, the Old Lyme Historical Society, and the CT Harbor Management Association.

 Aigné Goldsby is a graduate of Bryn Mawr College and the University of Connecticut School of Law, where she was UConn Law’s representative on the ACLU-CT board.
 During her last year in law school, she was an intern in the Civil Rights Division of the U.S. Department of Justice assisting attorneys with juvenile justice cases and police misconduct investigations.
-She is currently working as a trial lawyer for Liberty Mutual Insurance Co.
+She is currently working as a Litigation Associate at McGivney, Kluger & Cook, P.C. where she focuses on asbestos, toxic tort, and municipal liability cases.
 She has frequently worked with high school students on mock trial and moot court programs.
 She has been a board member since 2016.

 Allan Hillman, Greater New Haven Chapter Representative

 Allan Hillman, of Hamden, is a lawyer who specializes in franchise, antitrust, and intellectual property law.
 He is a graduate of Columbia College and Law School.
 In 2006, he moved to Connecticut from Maryland and joined the Greater New Haven chapter of ACLU-CT, which he has since served as its president.